Simple Electrical Safety Tips for Outdoor Cooling

 For temporary installation at home, talk to a knowledgeable local electrician for advice on your specific needs.

 For temporary installation away from home, talk to the owner or manager of the place you will be setting up the outdoor cooling solution.

 If you are renting an outdoor cooling solution, the rental company should be fully versed in all safety features of their appliances as well as compliance with local ordinances.
 The rental company should be able to advise you on set up and use.

 Outdoor safety can be simple, even when electricity is involved.
-Simply review the 3 safety areas: 1) the safety features of your outdoor fan, misting system, portable air conditioner or air cooler; 2) its connections and 3) its set-up.
+Simply review the 3 safety areas: 1) the safety features of your outdoor fan, misting system, portable air conditioner or swamp cooler; 2) its connections and 3) its set-up.